Lunar Laser Ranging experiments: History

 The first successful lunar ranging tests were carried out in 1962 when Louis Smullin and Giorgio Fiocco from the Massachusetts Institute of Technology succeeded in observing laser pulses reflected from the Moon's surface using a laser with a 50J 0.5 millisecond pulse length.
 Similar measurements were obtained later the same year by a Soviet team at the Crimean Astrophysical Observatory using a Q-switched ruby laser.

 Shortly thereafter, Princeton University graduate student James Faller proposed placing optical reflectors on the Moon to improve the accuracy of the measurements.
 This was achieved following the installation of a retroreflector array on July 21, 1969 by the crew of Apollo 11.
 Two more retroreflector arrays were left by the Apollo 14 and Apollo 15 missions.
 Successful lunar laser range measurements to the retroreflectors were first reported on Aug.
 1, 1969 by the 3.1 m telescope at Lick Observatory.
 Observations from Air Force Cambridge Research Laboratories Lunar Ranging Observatory in Arizona, the Pic du Midi Observatory in France, the Tokyo Astronomical Observatory, and McDonald Observatory in Texas soon followed.

 The uncrewed Soviet Lunokhod 1 and Lunokhod 2 rovers carried smaller arrays.
 Reflected signals were initially received from Lunokhod 1 by the Soviet Union up to 1974, but not by western observatories that did not have precise information about location.
 In 2010 NASA's Lunar Reconnaissance Orbiter located the Lunokhod 1 rover on images and in April 2010 a team from University of California ranged the array.
 Lunokhod 2's array continues to return signals to Earth.
 The Lunokhod arrays suffer from decreased performance in direct sunlight—a factor considered in reflector placement during the Apollo missions.

 The Apollo 15 array is three times the size of the arrays left by the two earlier Apollo missions.
 Its size made it the target of three-quarters of the sample measurements taken in the first 25 years of the experiment.
 Improvements in technology since then have resulted in greater use of the smaller arrays, by sites such as the Côte d'Azur Observatory in Nice, France; and the Apache Point Observatory Lunar Laser-ranging Operation (APOLLO) at the Apache Point Observatory in New Mexico.

 In the 2010s several new retroreflectors were planned.
 The MoonLIGHT reflector, which was to be placed by the private MX-1E lander, was designed to increase measurement accuracy up to 100 times over existing systems.
 MX-1E was set to launch in July 2020, however, as of February 2020, the launch of the MX-1E has been canceled.
+India's Chandrayaan-3 lunar lander successfully placed a sixth reflector on the Moon in August 2023.
+MoonLIGHT will be launched in early 2024 with a Commercial Lunar Payload Services (CLPS) mission.